MerkDesigns/RankDB/README.md

 Go to the repository `Releases` section and download the latest Windows installer.

-After the first install, future updates can be checked from inside the app when a new GitHub release is available.
+After the first install, future updates can be checked from inside RankDB.

-## Backup Notes

-- The app uses encrypted `.rankdb-export` backups
-- Legacy plain JSON backups are no longer supported

 ## License